 Giannis Antetokounmpo, a Greek and Nigerian professional basketball player, currently on the Milwaukee Bucks roster, is set to go head-to-head with James Harden in one of the biggest games of the season.
 On Wednesday night, the Bucks will take on the Rockets and “The Greek Freak” will face “The Beard” in an epic MVP battle.

-Off the court, he has been romantically linked to Mariah Riddlesprigger, who played collegiate volleyball, and interned for the NBA for two years.
+While all eyes have been on Antetokounmpo on the court, fans have also been curious to learn about his private life.
+He has been dating Mariah Riddlesprigger, who played collegiate volleyball and interned for the NBA, for more than two years.
 Riddlesprigger is often seen hanging out at Bucks games, cheering on her man.

 Here’s what you need to know:

-1. She Played Collegiate Voleyball at Rice University
+1. She Played Collegiate Volleyball at Rice University

 Riddlesprigger is originally from the Fresno, California, area and attended Bullard High School before enrolling at Rice University.
 She was a star volleyball player in high school and played on Rice’s volleyball team, starting as a freshman.
 She was an outside hitter and was fourth on her team, with 193 kills during her first season.